citrusui/me/blog/_posts/2016-10-8-enabling-googles-prototype-homepage-design.md

 ---
 layout: post
-title: Enabling Google's Prototype Homepage Design
+title: Enabling Google's prototype homepage design
 description: A prototype Material Design refresh for google.com.
 image: google.png
-tags: developer, google, search, web
+tags: developer google search web
 ---

 **Update:** In my testing, it appears that either EditThisCookie or Google itself is removing the NID cookie when it is modified.
 This method may work for you, but only in certain circumstances.